rolkon/m1_performance_tests/src/gpu_tests/README.md

 ## Overview

 This code snipped uses Apples' Metal Shading Language to run a convolution operation on the GPU.
 The performance of the M1 GPU is compared with a NVidia Tesla M60 from Skoltechs' Zhores supercomputer, as well as GPUs from Google Colab.

+## Code

+The shader is implemented in the Metal Shading Language, the auxiliary code is implemented in Objective-C.